 Per Dan’s Deals, he heard from a reader of the upcoming changes and later confirmed with Amex rep that starting May 1, 2014 the rules for consumer cards will change.
 Essentially Amex is enacting a rule similar to Chase, and making it so a person can only earn the bonus once per card.

-This is not a huge surprise considering Amex already offered lower sign-up bonuses to existing card holders, which essentially tried to limit the bonus opportunities for anyone who has already earned.
+This is not a huge surprise considering Amex already offered lower welcome bonuses to existing card holders, which essentially tried to limit the bonus opportunities for anyone who has already earned.
 Now they are just going a step further and adding this rule to their terms.

 There is no firm information about whether or not this will be taking place on business cards as well, but the changes will affect all consumer cards as of May 1st.

 An interesting perspective on this is that American Express may offer higher welcome bonuses if they know a person can only earn the bonus once.
 This could be a much more sustainable strategy for earning a loyal customer base and I wouldn’t rule out the possibility if we see offers around the ~100,000 point range.
 We might also see more valuable anniversary bonuses to help keep a valuable customer base.
 It would be hard to imagine that this is the only change Amex has in the works, but we will have to see how things unfold after the new rules go into effect.